berezovskyi/SoccerPlayerOntology/README.md

 **The java binaries in this project are automatically generated with the OWL2JavaBin and must not be modified!**

 This ontology describes a soccer player with 4 properties.
-Classes and properties are (semi-manually) derived from the dbpedia-ontology / dbpedia-infobox data and wikipedia-pagelink data.
+Classes and properties are (semi-automatically) derived from the dbpedia-ontology / dbpedia-infobox data and wikipedia-pagelink data.

 **###
 NOTE: The namespace is actually not existent and just serves as an example!